LONDON MARKETS: FTSE 100 Gains Ground As ITV Bounces Up

 ADVERTISEMENT

-Shares of engineering group GKN PLC (GKN.LN) fell 2.9% after the company said first-half pretax profit more than tripled to 559 million pounds (http://www.marketwatch.com/story/gkn-earnings-rise-offers-upbeat-2017-outlook-2017-07-26)($719.9 million).
-The aerospace and automotive parts supplier said it has closed its defined benefit pension scheme.
+Shares of engineering group GKN PLC (GKN.LN) fell 0.2%, paring losses, after the company said first-half pretax profit more than tripled to 559 million pounds (http://www.marketwatch.com/story/gkn-earnings-rise-offers-upbeat-2017-outlook-2017-07-26)($719.9 million).
+The aerospace and automotive parts supplier said it has closed its defined-benefit pension scheme.

 British economic growth in the second quarter was driven by the services sector, while production and construction acted as a drag, the ONS said in its statement (https://www.ons.gov.uk/economy/nationalaccounts/uksectoraccounts/articles/monthlyeconomiccommentary/july2017).